Digital world is changing day by day and so is the way in which we communicate with the world.

 Through the last 50+ years Manchester has developed on this digital revolution and as a result attracted attention from all around the world.

-Manchester has also overseen the development of the Media City which is now occupied by some of the best creative and digital companies across Europe.
+Manchester has also overseen the development of the Media City which is now occupied by some of the best creative, seo, marketing and digital companies across Europe.
 Not to mention our new resident BBC which left the highs of London to establish a new breathing ground in the North West.

 In June this year Manchester City council approved £5.3 million fund to create new hub for digital and creative businesses at One Central Park in Manchester’s Central Park business park.